kids encyclopedia robot

 Career

 Although he secured a job at a printing office, to pursue his dream of becoming a comedian, he was invited by Hamada in 1982 to enter Yoshimoto Kōgyō.
 Together, they became Downtown, and made their major debut in 1983.
-The Downtown comedy duo loosely follow the manzai style of Japanese comedy, where Matsumoto plays the a half-wit, and his partner plays the straight man.
+The Downtown comedy duo loosely follow the manzai style of Japanese comedy, where Matsumoto plays the half-wit, and his partner plays the straight man.

 Personal life